Heidedo/Ridle-with-NLM/README.md

 embeddings can encapsulate more detailed text representation, making it easier for the model to predict instance types.

-We have seen the difficulties of training and testing a classifier on incomplete knowledge graphs.
+We have also seen difficulties of training and testing a classifier on incomplete knowledge graphs.
 On the one hand, training on incomplete or false knowledge graphs also leads to false classifications.
 Besides that, actual positively classified entities are marked as misclassified due to missing information for some entities.